ShHsLin/auto_isoTNS/README.md

 - The optimizer classes implement the Riemannian optimization on manifold choosen.
 We focus particularly on Stiefel manifold which is manifold of isometry.
 For standard optimizer, one can directly call from tf,jax,... instead.

+- The disentangler part is harder to implement in backend independent fashion and also is not necessary.
+I plan to have disentangler: tensor --> tensor.
+So basically, having disentangler implemented in all different backends.

-- The disentangler and mosesmove part should be completed with tensornetwork library and should be backend independent.
-(Check whether node split can avoid backend-dependent SVD)
+- The tri-splitter and mosesmove part should be completed within the tensornetwork library and should be backend independent, i.e. all function be: Node --> Node. (gd.py probbly not)

 #### Target project